-Integrated English Lab and Integrated Math Lab will be an extension of each language arts and math course at all levels.
+Integrated English Lab and Integrated Math Lab will be extensions of the language arts and math course at all levels.

 Physical Education 8: (3/4 year) This course provides each student with a wide variety of physical activities that emphasize physical fitness while developing team and social skills.
 The focus is on monitoring personal fitness.
-Activities include: speedball, biking, flag football, lacrosse, volleyball, track and field, power walking, team handball, circuit training, and dance.
+Activities may include: speedball, biking, flag football, lacrosse, volleyball, track and field, power walking, team handball, circuit training, and dance.
 Additionally, students complete fitness testing in the fall and spring.

 Health 8: (1/4 year) Health education classes meet five days a week for one marking period.
 The course is designed to assist students in developing good decision-making skills and maintaining healthy relationships.
-Students study self-concept, decision-making, goal-setting, substance abuse, sex education, including reproductive systems, sexually transmitted diseases, birth control, and abstinence.
+Students study self-concept, decision-making, goal-setting, substance abuse, sex education (including reproductive systems), sexually transmitted diseases, birth control, and abstinence.

-Each student should select one elective from choices 1-7:
+Each student should select one elective from choices 1-9:

 - 1) 8th Grade Encore- four quarter courses comprise the Encore Cycle: Art, Coding, Skills for Life, and Spanish: - A. Art: Students are introduced to using design elements and principles to further develop their artistic skills.
 Students study a variety of artistic works through the centuries.
 The work serves as an introduction to different areas and mediums available in the arts.
 Students will use math and writing connections in their study of the arts. - B. Coding: Students are introduced to the beauty of computer programming.
 First, using the program Scratch, students gain insight into the logic and languages computers use to communicate.
 Students create multiple interactive games and animations and develop familiarity with the logic that makes programs run.
-Students are encouraged to work collaboratively to debug, or remove errors from the program, and creatively alter the program to make each run unique.
+Students are encouraged to work collaboratively to debug, or remove errors from the program, and creatively alter the program to make each updated run of the program unique.
 An introduction to Python, a general purpose programming language, culminates the course.
 Students use Python's interactive shell into which they enter a program and can watch it run.
-A focus throughout the unit is identifying and applying the logic that keeps the program from crashing. - C. Skills for Life: Skills for Life is geared to help students learn a variety of skills for the 21st century.
-Students will attain life and workplace readiness skills while learning about babysitting safety, kitchen safety and sanitation, preparation of healthy and fun foods, and basic craft and handsewing techniques. - D. Spanish 8: Building upon the foundation of Spanish from the seventh grade, this course furthers students' communicative abilities by introducing new vocabulary, cultural topics, and grammar.
+A focus throughout the unit is identifying and applying the logic that keeps the program from crashing. - C. Family and Consumer Sciences: This course presents the art and sciences of living in our increasingly complex world.
+Students learn to be productive consumers and producers at home and school as well as in the community and global society in which we now live.
+Exploration of career choices, financial literacy, and entrepreneurial skill development are the main focus of the course. - D. Spanish 8: Building upon the foundation of Spanish from the seventh grade, this course furthers students' communicative abilities by introducing new vocabulary, cultural topics, and grammar.
 Students will use Spanish to communicate in everyday situations.
 Group work and paired practice will afford students the opportunity to further their linguistic skills.
-Student projects will focus on cultural similarities and differences between the foreign culture and that of the United States thus allowing them to develop an understanding of other world language speakers.
-All students will create language proficiency portfolios.
+Student projects will focus on cultural similarities and differences between the foreign culture and that of the United States, thus, allowing them to develop an understanding of other world language speakers.